Selecting the Correct Wire Gauge when Wiring a Ring Video Doorbell Pro

 24-Gauge Wire (Unusable)

-If you're down to a 24-gauge wire, you'll find it's inadequate for wiring and powering up a Pro.
+If you're down to a 24-gauge wire, you'll find it's inadequate for wiring and powering a Wired Doorbell Plus.
 If you have wire this thin, you may be able to use a plug-in adapter offered on Ring.com.

 A 24-gauge wire can be compared to a bobby pin.
 If the wire is the same width as the thin side as the pin, it's 24-gauge.